Strategy Spotlight: Student Praise

 This is a critical step in our pursuit to be teachers of children and not just teachers of subjects.
 It is not too much to ask that our teachers be mindful and even be purposeful in helping our children find their strengths and build their confidence, especially among our most struggling students.

+Remember, false praise is harmful but no praise is life-threatening.
 The cycle of failure that exists for nearly all struggling kids in all schools is crippling, maybe even life-threatening.
 It begins early in our school careers and compounds itself to a point that many, many students describe themselves as “not smart,” “not capable,” and “not amounting to much.”

+Speaking personally, I feel like I’m an expert on this topic because I was that child.
+I lived that childhood.
 No student wants an adult to tell them something that isn’t true.
 It is neither honest nor helpful to children if we tell them they are “great at math” when they are awful at it.
 Kids see right through that anyway.
-Still, for a child who believes he is not good at anything, we must seek to find his or her strengths and build upon those.
+Still, for a child who believes he is not good at anything, we must seek to find their strengths and build upon those.

 This much I know.
 We are born equal and with equal potential.
 It is also true that from the time we are born, we all seek to find our place in the world.
 We all seek our calling.
 For most people, the first notion that we are good at something comes from our teachers.
-I would submit that almost no human being has ever discovered his or her true strengths without some sort of affirmation from a teacher.
+I would submit that almost no human being has ever discovered their true strengths without some sort of affirmation from a teacher.

 Oh, the threads we weave with the words we use.
 Through our daily interactions with kids, we create patterns that reveal themselves over time, whether they be sarcastic takes on a child’s clothing or the neighborhood they live in or the colloquialisms they use, or maybe the inspiring affirmations and celebrations that a teacher offers about a child’s artistic talents or social skills or academic insights.